-The Mentoring Program is a structured, 7-month program bringing together Chapter members in mentoring partnerships to meet the professional development goals of the mentee.
+The Mentoring Program is a structured, seven-month program bringing together Chapter members in mentoring partnerships to meet the professional development goals of the mentee.

 Participants interested in the program are required to:

-- Fill out an Application Form by September 14, 2018 and email to firstname.lastname@example.org
+- Fill out an Application Form by Friday September 6, 2019;

-- Attend 12 one-on-one mentoring sessions with their mentoring partner
+- Attend 12 one-on-one mentoring sessions with their mentoring partner; and

-Successful completion of the 7-month program will result in 18 PDUs for PMI certified participants.
+- Successful completion of the seven-month program will result in 18 PDUs for PMI certified participants.

-For more information on the program, download the PMI MassBay Mentoring Program FAQs
+For more information on the program, read the PMI MassBay Mentoring Program FAQs.

-If you are interested in participating in the Mentor Program, please complete the Download 2018-2019 MassBay Mentoring Program Application and submit to email@example.com
+If you are interested, please complete the Application Form and submit to firstname.lastname@example.org

 Please send any inquiries or questions to email@example.com